dotnet/performance/docs/profiling-workflow-dotnet-runtime.md

 Visual Studio Profiler is not as powerful as PerfView, but it's definitely more intuitive to use.
 If you don't know which profiler to use, you should use it by default.

-To profile a local build of dotnet runtime and get symbol solving working in Visual Studio Profiler you can use the produced `dotnet` or `CoreRun`.
+To profile a local build of [dotnet/runtime](https://github.com/dotnet/runtime) and get symbol solving working in Visual Studio Profiler you can use the produced `dotnet` or `CoreRun`.

 ## dotnet